Installing ONIE on a machine with a blank hard drive poses a few challenges. Traditional OS installation techniques are used to overcome this.

 partitions.

-variable can take on any of the ONIE boot modes,
+The boot_reason variable can take on any of the ONIE boot modes,

-but the useful ones here are rescue
+but the useful ones here are rescue and embed.

-you can boot into the system and manually
+With boot_reason=rescue you can boot into the system and manually

-use the onie-self-update -e /lib/onie/onie-updater
+use the onie-self-update -e /lib/onie/onie-updater command to

-embed the ONIE updater image contained in the recovery-initrd
+embed the ONIE updater image contained in the recovery-initrd.

 Note

-option to the onie-self-update
+The -e option to the onie-self-update command is required to

 embed ONIE.
 The embed operation will partition and format